-CO2 absorption through forest protection and carbon insetting minus the carbon we use to produce and transport our roasted coffee.
-Yes you read this correctly.. we are carbon positive!

-• Hectares of forest maintained:
+- CO2 absorption through forest protection and carbon insetting minus the carbon we use to produce and transport our roasted coffee.
+Yes you read this correctly.. we are carbon positive! - Hectares of forest maintained.
 Coffee should protect the forest not cause deforestation.
-So we report on how much hectares we protect.
+So we report on how much hectares we protect <

-THE IMPORTANCE OF CARBON INSETTING

-Most of you have heard of offsetting, but what in the world is insetting?
+IMPACT EXPLAINED THE IMPORTANCE OF CARBON INSETTING ost of you have heard of offsetting. but what in the world is insetting?
 These days corporate titans looking to ease their environmental conscience and/ or balance out their carbon emissions can easily pay someone to plant a few trees for them or invest in a few green projects.
 Increasingly, however, this practice - called carbon offsetting - has come under activist fire as being little more than greenwashing.
 Some critics have even compared it to the Catholic Church's former practice of selling indulgences; as in, why change your behavior when you can buy off your sins?

-To achieve net zero emissions by 2030, Moyee has integrated carbon-absorbing projects into our business model - projects focused on sustainable practices and reducing our carbon footprint within our own value chain.

-This idea is generally referred to as carbon insetting, and it's the driving force behind our 1 Million Tree Planting campaign, our low-carbon project in Kenya and our Caffeinated Reforestation project in Mizan, Ethiopia.

-In the last 20 years Ethiopia lost 25 % of its forest, or this 3.9 million hectares equals all Co2 emission of the netherlands each year an additional 140.000 ha is lost.
-21

-WHY TRUE PRICING MATTERS

-From a production perspective, everything we eat, drink, wear and consume causes some kind of harm.
+To achieve net zero emissions by 2030.
+Moyee has integrated carbon-absorbing projects into our business model - projects focused on sustainable practices and reducing our carbon footprint within our own value chain.
+This idea is generally referred to as carbon insetting, and it's the driving force behind our 1 Million Tree Planting campaign, our low-carbon project in Kenya and our Caffeinated Reforestation project in Mizan, Ethiopia. < RISES.
+We have to protect the biodiversity of existing PROTECT natural korests PRODUCTION.
+THE ROOT CAUSE OF NONPROFITABLE AGRO FORESTRY.
+Our program helps uard endangered fores hielded coffee productio y focussing on a living REGAIN income and climat Japtation measure ACTIVITIES In the last 20 years Ethiopia lost 25 % of its forest, or this 3.9 million hectares equals all Co2 emission of the netherlands each year an additional 140.000 ha is lost.
+COFFEE IS EXTREMELY SENSITIVE TEMPERATURE CLIMATE ADAPTATION MEASURES ARE ESSENTIAL TO PROTECT CURRENT COFFEE DEFORESTATION IS LOW COFFEE EARNINGS AND ing up our succesful Agri stry ingrower model to a onal level will regain lost offee land and raise a millio ners out of povert WHY TRUE PRICING MATTERS rom a production perspective. everything we eat, drink, wear and consume causes some kind of harm.
 Behind the production curtains looms poverty, child labor, climate change, deforestation, loss of biodiversity, forced migration and other drivers of inequality.
 Economists calls all the dark elements created in the production process "negative externalities".
 The major problem today is that the costs associated with all the negative externalities are almost always excluded in the pricing of products.
 They're excluded in order to keep products artificially cheap.
 Huh?!
 How is that even possible?!
 Let us explain.
 The classical economic theory guiding most business models today swear that the markets are always right.
-That the forces of supply and demand always lead to market equilibrium, and that competition always results in the efficient and fair allocation of resources.

-But where can we find the monetization of negative externalities in this equilibrium?
-Well, we can't because it's not there
+That the forces of supply and demand always lead to market equilibrium, and that competition always results in the efficient and fair allocation of resources But where can we find the monetization of negative externalities in this equilibrium?